About AI Grid

 Our mentors

-Professor Leibniz University Hanover - Institute for Artificial Intelligence
+Junior Professor - Leibniz University Hanover

 Professor at the Institute for Artificial Intelligence Research (IIIA) - Spanish National Research Council (CSIC)